-The way our sync handles orders with tax applied to them in WooCommerce depends on if you have Automated Sales Tax enabled in WooCommerce or QuickBooks - or not.
+How MyWorks Sync handles orders with tax applied to them in WooCommerce depends on whether you have Automated Sales Tax enabled in WooCommerce or QuickBooks - or not.

 - If Automated Sales Tax is being used in either WooCommerce or QuickBooks: